-Looking ahead, some aspects of the Community Involvement Scheme will have to change to reflect new realities.
-The LDP team is now working remotely, so cannot be contacted in person at County Hall, but is still available by telephone or email during normal working hours.
-Documents previously made available at County Hall, at Customer Contact Centres and at local Libraries are still in place, but access to those buildings is unavailable or restricted.
-However, Libraries are now re-opening in a phased manner.
-Council, Cabinet and Committees now take place electronically through computer links.
+Looking ahead, some aspects of the Community Involvement Scheme have had to change to reflect new realities.
+The LDP team has a hybrid working arrangement and is available throughout the week by telephone or email during normal working hours.
+Documents previously made available at County Hall, at Customer Contact Centres and at local Libraries are still in place.
+Council, Cabinet and Committees now take place in person for some meetings and electronically through computer links for other meetings.
+Many meetings are available to view live online.